 - USB (thumb) drives – a low-cost physical device that must be moved offsite.

 - External Hard drives – a larger capacity physical device that must be moved offsite.

 - Shared or NAS storage (see our guide on shared storage) – onsite network attached storage for local copies across multiple devices.
 (Easy way to implement a backup policy)

 - Cloud Storage – subscription-based storage with its own backup and security.
 Requires internet.

-Best practice for a small business would be to have a backup of all the files you are using.
+The best practice for a small business would be to backup all the files you are using.
 Make a copy to keep at your office and an additional copy at an offsite location.

 Set a schedule of how often this should be done.
-Rule of thumb is how many days of work you can afford to lose.
-As a general rule either daily or weekly.
+The rule of thumb is how many days of work you can afford to lose.
+As a general rule, either daily or weekly.

 - Manual task – A person has the task of manually doing the backups based on a prescribed agenda.